svhulse/cost-model/README.md

 `model.py` contains two class structures.
 For documentation on how to use these classes, please refer to the jupyter notebook files.

 * `PModel` is the primary model.
-With this class, you can define a discrete random loci model, add epistasis, and run evolutionary simulations on this model
+With this class, you can define a discrete random loci model, add epistasis, and run evolutionary simulations.
 * `ADModel` contains code for running an adaptive dynamics simulation with equivalent dynamics to the discrete random loci model.

 This file also contains the method `PIP`, which is used for generating the pairwise invasion plots.

 `gen_data.ipynb` runs a series of simulations for a given level of epistasis and generates summary statistics for each simulation.
 This includes the following:

-* `Polymorphism`: Whether or not the numerical simulation ended in a polymorphism with two or more genotypes having abundance greater than 1
+* `Polymorphism`: Whether or not the numerical simulation ended in a polymorphism with two or more genotypes having abundance greater than 1.
-* `PIPMin: Pareto`: The minimum number of genotypes which can invade across all resident genotypes for the Pareto genotypes
+* `PIPMin: Pareto`: The minimum number of genotypes which can invade across all resident genotypes for the Pareto genotypes.
-* `PIPMin: Polynomial`: The minimum number of genotypes which can invade across all resident genotypes for the cubic polynomial interpolation
+* `PIPMin: Polynomial`: The minimum number of genotypes which can invade across all resident genotypes for the cubic polynomial interpolation.
-* `PIPMin: Linear`: The minimum number of genotypes which can invade across all resident genotypes for the piecewise linear interpolation
+* `PIPMin: Linear`: The minimum number of genotypes which can invade across all resident genotypes for the piecewise linear interpolation.
-* `Shannon Diversity`: The Shannon diversity of the numerical simulation at equilibrium
+* `Shannon Diversity`: The Shannon diversity of the numerical simulation at equilibrium.
-* `Nucleotide Diversity`: The nucleotide diversity of the numerical simulation at equilibrium
+* `Nucleotide Diversity`: The nucleotide diversity of the numerical simulation at equilibrium.
-* `Slope`: The slope of the Pareto front given by the quadratic coefficient
+* `Slope`: The slope of the Pareto front given by the quadratic coefficient.

 The data for all simulations is then put into a pandas DataFrame and saved as a .csv file.